 Effects Of School AbsenceResearch shows that one in ten in kindergarten and first grade students miss a month of school with both excused and unexcused absences.
 By middle and high school the rates of chronic absence, missing 10% of school days, are even higher.

 Camden County Community College Offers Free Classes For High School DropoutsThe Gateway to College program at Camden County Community College is part of a nationwide effort sponsored by Bill and Melinda Gates to get teens and young adults back into the classroom to finish their degrees.

 Disparities In School DisciplineAn article in <em>Education Week</em> points out that “zero tolerance” policies and other harsh school discipline practices unfairly target students from racial, gender and ethnic groups.

-We all know about the consequences of dropping out -- for the individual, schools and society.
+What's A Dropout?We all know about the consequences of dropping out -- for the individual, schools and society.
 Yet, in attacking the problem the first hurdle is the definition.